privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Following section describes the data that flows from client (e.g. browser, Android) to Bidding and Auction Services through [Seller Ad service][20] and the data received by client from Bidding and Auction Services.

-_Note: We will update the API code to include additional data for Component Ads and Event level reporting._

 #### ProtectedAudienceInput